mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 1. In the **Seats currently in use** area, select **See usage**.
 1. In the row for the user you want to remove, on the right side, select the ellipsis and **Remove user**.
 1. Re-type the username and select **Remove user**.

-## Subscription expiry

-When your subscription expires, you can continue to use GitLab for 14 days.
-On the 15th day, paid features are no longer available.
-You can continue to use free features.

-To resume paid feature functionality, purchase a new subscription.

 ## CI pipeline minutes